 They are made under section 102 of the Environmental Management and Pollution Control Act 1994 (EMPCA).

-The regulations are available online at Tasmania’s The Law website.
+The regulations are available online at the Tasmanian Legislation website.

 The major provisions of the UPSS regulations state that: